 Review your resources

-After you have created the deployment, you can review your resources in the Cloud console.
+After you have created the deployment, you can review your resources in GCP Console.

-To see a list of your deployments, open the Deployment Manager page in the console.
-Go to the Deployment Manager page
+To see a list of your deployments, open the Deployment Manager page.

 To see the resources in the deployment, click quickstart-deployment.
 The deployment overview opens, with information about the deployment, and the resources that are part of the deployment.